 #BlackLivesMatter is surprising to white people because the war against Black America has been made invisible to them for the last 40 years (assuming they were aware of it back then, which most I'm sure were not).
 But the war continues.

 Billions of federal funds have been poured into this war, spending money on incarceration and police instead of putting those funds into alleviating poverty.
 Decades of such priorities should be proof enough that black lives do not matter in America.
-Beyond killing black youth in the streets, the fact that the government would systematically pour funds into policing and imprisoning blacks at far higher rates than whites for decades rather than spending that money on reducing the poverty inherited by generations of racism and slavery... well it just goes to show whose lives matter and are worth treating with dignity.
+Beyond killing black youth in the streets, the fact that the government would systematically pour funds into policing and imprisoning blacks at far higher rates than whites for decades rather than spending that money on reducing the poverty inherited by generations of racism and slavery... well it just goes to show whose lives matter and are worth treating with dignity according to our government.

-I have seen at least one activist page on Facebook question whether police brutality is really about race or whether it's an issue that affects everyone and is more about power's war against its people generally.
+I have seen at least one activist page on Facebook question whether police brutality is really about race or whether it's an issue that affects everyone and is more about our government's war against its people generally.
 While it is certainly true that the police state will target anyone that threatens power or property and will deploy ruthless force against any and all activist movements... the war against the black civilian population is undeniable and exhaustive in its reach.
-So to promote the alllivesmatter hashtag or a race-blind police state critique at this point I think is effectively co-opting the energy and organizing efforts of the movement, turning it away from its radical and original intention and away from the struggle which is absolutely essential for the country to address.
+So to promote the #alllivesmatter hashtag or a race-blind police state critique at this point I think is effectively co-opting the energy and organizing efforts of the movement, turning it away from its radical and original intention and away from the struggle which is absolutely essential for the country to address.

 There is certainly a time to criticize the growing police state which affects us all, but solidarity right now means spending time to support the growth of the #BLM movement.
 It just may well be our best shot at revolutionary, transformative change in this country.

-To achieve this, America has to come to grips with the realities of imperialism, colonialism, and racism which have defined its history up to the present day.
-BlackLivesMatter reveals these uncomfortable truths, and discussing it is a gateway to that transformation in consciousness.
+To achieve this, America has to come to grips with the realities of imperialism, colonialism, and racism which have defined its history up to the present day. #BlackLivesMatter reveals these uncomfortable truths, and discussing it is a gateway to that transformation in consciousness.